CEO & Co-founder of Water.org

 Smart power meets star power

 During this time, Gary attended the annual Clinton Global Initiative in New York.
 There he met actor Matt Damon who, as a result of his passion to help communities in Africa get safe water, had founded his own water charity.
 Gary and Matt quickly determined they could have significantly more impact around the world if they worked together.
 In 2009, Matt, Gary and their organizations came together to become Water.org.

-When Gary and Matt realized that lenders didn’t have enough money to meet the demand from borrowers wanting loans for water or sanitation solutions, they created another organization called WaterEquity – the first-ever impact investment manager dedicated to solving the global water crisis.
+When Gary and Matt realized that lenders didn’t have enough money to meet the demand from borrowers wanting loans for water or sanitation solutions, they created another organization called WaterEquity – an impact investment manager dedicated to solving the global water crisis.

 A leader in the water and sanitation sector